 "I make milk like a Holstein," Stephanie jokes.
 "So, if my breasts aren't emptying fully, it can be a big problem, and you only need to get a clogged duct once to never, ever want it again."

-After Stephanie talked to her midwife about her lactation issues, she recommended WishGarden's Happy Ducts, a short-term herbal support for nursing mothers to invigorate lymphatic function in the breasts.
+After Stephanie talked to her midwife about her lactation issues, she recommended WishGarden's Happy Ducts Free the Flow, a short-term herbal support for nursing mothers to invigorate lymphatic function in the breasts.
 Happy Ducts can be taken for a two-week duration because it's formulated with Echinacea purpurea, a short-term use herb to support healthy fluid movement and the innate immune system.

 "I tried it the next time I felt a clog coming on and thought, ‘this literally is gold,'" Stephanie says.
 "Three children later and I've never had any sort of clogged ducts again."